nezihswift/Geoweather/README.md

 # Geoweather
   Geoweather is a weather forecast application for HUAWEI devices.
 Unlike other forecast apps Geoweather uses geographic coordination as an input to forecast weather.
 Geoweather uses OpenWeatherMap API to weather forecast data.

+# Purpose of the Project
+  The main focus in this project was improve my MVVM architecture knowledge and learn some of the important programming techniques: dependency injection, coroutines, etc.

+# Demo Video
 https://user-images.githubusercontent.com/82642977/171638481-73ed5846-464a-4d9a-aec6-e28cbcf79972.mp4

 # Implemented Kits in Project